🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 Example 3: Using for_each with modules

-In the example below, we use a module from Terraform registry to create Security Groups in AWS.
+In the example below, we use a module from the Terraform registry to create Security Groups in AWS.

 1. Define a variable of type map(string), where the key in the key-value pair represents the name of the security group, and the value represents the CIDR in string format.